MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/troubleshoot-push-error-operation-disallowed-timeout.md

 Check the output of the `nc` or `telnet` command.
 If a timeout is displayed, make sure that:

 - The route table doesn't drop the traffic towards the container registry login server.
 The traffic is dropped if the next hop for a route associated with the container registry login server is set to **None**.
-For more information, see [next hop types: None](/azure/virtual-network/virtual-networks-udr-overview#:~:text=custom%20route.-,None,-%3A%20Traffic%20routed%20to)
+For more information, see [Next hop types: None](/azure/virtual-network/virtual-networks-udr-overview#:~:text=custom%20route.-,None,-%3A%20Traffic%20routed%20to).
 - If the route table sends the traffic towards a virtual appliance, like a firewall, make sure the firewall doesn't block the traffic to the container registry login server on port 443.
-For more information, see [Configure rules to access an Azure container registry behind a firewall](/azure/container-registry/container-registry-firewall-access-rules)
+For more information, see [Configure rules to access an Azure container registry behind a firewall](/azure/container-registry/container-registry-firewall-access-rules).

 ## Error 3: Denied, client is not allowed access